 - a.
 Prepare a risk-based audit plan and an internal audit program for each financial year;

 - Advise the accounting officer and report to the Audit Committee on the implementation of the internal audit plan and matters relating to

 - i. internal audit;

 - ii. internal controls;

 - iii. accounting procedures and practices;

 - iv. risk and risk management;

 - v. performance management; and

 - vi. loss control; and

+- vii. compliance with this Act, the annual Division of Revenue Act and any other applicable legislation; and

 - c.
 Perform such other duties as may be assigned to it by the accounting officer.